-When we move on to 8 digits, we get another new word, but this time in the Indian system of numbering.
-The smallest 8 digit number is 1 followed by 7 zeroes and is written as 10000000.
-If we write this number in both ways, this is how they would look:
+The smallest 8 digit number is 1 followed by 7 zeros and is written as 10000000.
+This is called 1 crore in the Indian system and 10 million in the international system.
+The difference lies in how the commas are placed in the numbers.
+If we write this number in both ways, this is how they would look.

 International Number System – 10,000,000

 Eight digit numbers can be expressed in both the Indian systems of numbers and the International system of numbers.
-Let us take the random eight digit number 24864701.
-Let us look at the two ways we can write this number:
+Let us take a random eight-digit number 24864701.
+The Indian and the international number systems have different ways of expressing numbers in words.